-April is already down to less than half a month.
-Have you felt the change of the seasons since you came to Japan?
-One of the easiest way to feel that is to eat some seasonal ingredients.
-They become much more delicious than what they taste in other seasons, and they could be very nutritious.
+Have you felt the change of seasons since you came to Japan?
+One of the easiest ways to do so is to cook with seasonal ingredients.
+They are much more delicious in-season than the rest of the year, and so much more sustainable.
 Besides, they are also cheaper than usual because they are abundant in supply in the market.
 Here are some vegetables which grow during spring.

-Though cabbage goes on the market all year around, it is especially called “spring cabbage” during this season.
-Compared to the normal cabbage, the leaves of spring cabbage are greener, looser and softer.
-To take advantage of this feature, you might use it to make a salad, a cabbage pickle, etc. They will taste totally different from the cabbage in winter!
+Though cabbages are available at the market all year round, you can find the special “spring cabbage” during this season.
+Compared to the normal cabbage, the leaves of the spring cabbage are greener, looser and softer.
+To get the best out of this seasonal cabbage you might use it in salads or for cabbage pickles.
+These will taste totally different from those made from winter cabbages!

-New potatoes come into the market twice a year, which is in spring and fall.
+New potatoes come into the market twice a year: spring and fall.
 The new potatoes in spring are harvested in Kyushu.
-Their peels are thinner and they are more juicy and nutritious.
-I recommend you to eat them with peels because the peels contain more nutrition.
-Because they are harvested in an unripened condition, it’s better for you to cook them into buttered potato, French fries, etc. Moreover, if you want to make nikujaga (meat potatoes), you may use bacon or ham instead of beef/pork, and it will taste better.
-But keep it in mind that the new potatoes are less-storable than normal ones.
-You should eat them as soon as possible (better to eat them within 7-10 days).
+Their peels are thinner and they are extra juicy and nutritious.
+I recommend you to eat them with the peel because they peels contain more nutrition.
+As the potatoes are harvested before they ripen, they taste delicious cooked as buttered potatoes, French fries, etc. If you want to make nikujaga (meat and potatoes), why not try bacon or ham instead of beef/pork, and it will taste better with new potatoes.
+Keep in mind that new potatoes spoil quicker than regular potatoes and you should eat them as soon as possible (within 7-10 days).

 What Seasonal Japanese Spring Vegetables Do You Like?

 Japanese people love to eat with the season and use seasonal vegetables in their meals at home.
 Cooking this way is fresher, cheaper, more sustainable.